silshack/inls161fall2016/syllabus/index.md

 # Lab

-Fridays will be reserved as a lab session.{% marginnote 'lab' 'I will also make myself available in the lab beginning at 10:30 on Fridays.
-If you need any extra help or wish to talk about anything, that is a good time to do it. ' %}
-We will typically have a very short hands-on lesson related to one of your assignment tasks and then time to work through issues in building or completing the assignment.
+We'll periodically have Lab style class sessions, where we'll complete a hands-on activity related to one of your assignments.
 Sometimes we will have a guest on days like this who will show us something interesting that we can put into practice.

+# Catch Up days

+I've built several catch up days into the schedule.
+I'll use these to reinforce things that haven't 'clicked' for you yet, get hands-on with another activity, or do something fun such as have a guest speaker if we're ahead of schedule.

 {% include syllabus-nav.html %}

 # Evaluation

-This class has no exams, but there are 6 major tasks that will correspond to one of the major objectives in the course.
+This class has no exams, but there are 6 major tasks that will correspond to one of the major objectives in the course, including a final presentation.
-These include a final presentation which will be made during the scheduled final exam period.
 All of the tasks are interconnected, so it is important to complete the tasks in succession by the due dates listed in the chart below.

+**No Credit Will Be Given For Unexcused Late Work.**  It's very simple: if you think you won't be able to turn in your work on time, contact me ASAP.
+If you're getting close to the deadline, finish up and send what you have before the deadline.
+This is different than most undergraduate courses, but with only 6 assignments neither you or I have time for late work. {% marginnote 'late' "I'm putting a note out here so you notice this no credit for late work policy.  **Please** plan ahead so your work is done on time and contact me early if you're running late on an assignment.
+Also, feel free to turn in work ahead of time." %}

 ## Assignment Tasks